S. Krishnaswamy

-Subramanyam Krishnaswamy is an Indian documentary film-maker and writer who won the Padma Shri award in 2009.
-His recent works include three documentaries on the Indian influence in Southeast Asia: Indian Imprints, A Different Pilgrimage, and Tracking Indian Footmarks.
+Subramanyam Krishnaswamy (29 July 1938 – 28 December 2025) was an Indian documentary filmmaker and writer who won the Padma Shri award in 2009.
+His later works included three documentaries on the Indian influence in Southeast Asia: Indian Imprints, A Different Pilgrimage, and Tracking Indian Footmarks.
 Indian Imprints was broadcast on Doordarshan in 18 episodes.

+Krishnaswamy died from heart disease on 29 December 2025 at a hospital in Chennai.
+He was aged 87.